bfansports/CloudTranscode/README.md

 > We are now wrapping up everything and will update the documentation accrodingly.
 > Couple more weeks and we should have a usable product

-We are working on integrating it in the Docker image and improving the documentation so you can get started.
-There is still a lot of work but we hope to have something usable with a month.

 # What is Cloud Transcode ?
 Cloud Transcode is a custom distributed transcoding stack using Amazon AWS services.